David A. Andrews

 President and Chief Executive Officer

-As he enters his 19th season as President and CEO of the American Hockey League in 2012-13, David Andrews remains one of the most influential executives in hockey and all of minor professional sports.
+As he enters his milestone 20th season as President and CEO of the American Hockey League in 2013-14, David Andrews remains one of the most influential executives in hockey and all of minor professional sports.
 He has guided the AHL into unequaled times of prosperity, directing the league to record levels of attendance and exposure while expanding its geography across the United States and Canada.

-The league and its teams, in the regular season and in marquee events like the annual AHL All-Star Classic and the Calder Cup Playoffs, have been showcased to audiences worldwide during Andrews’ tenure on television (through the years airing on CBC, Sportsnet, TSN, NHL Network, ESPN2 and, in 2012, the CBS Sports Network), on satellite radio and on the Internet through live on-line video streaming.
-Andrews was instrumental in re-introducing the All-Star Classic in 1995 after a 35-year absence, creating a new tradition of showcasing the best young stars in hockey on an international stage.
+The league and its teams, in the regular season and in marquee events like outdoor games, the annual AHL All-Star Classic and the Calder Cup Playoffs, have been showcased to audiences worldwide during Andrews’ tenure on television (through the years airing on national networks such as Sportsnet, CBC, TSN, NHL Network, ESPN2 and the CBS Sports Network), on satellite radio and on the Internet through live on-line video streaming.
+Andrews was instrumental in re-introducing the All-Star Classic in 1995 after a 35-year absence, and that tradition of showcasing the best young stars in hockey on an international stage goes a step further in 2014 as the AHL’s best will host renowned Swedish club team Färjestad BK at this year’s All-Star event in St. John’s.

 As a result of Andrews’ direction and leadership, the AHL boasts an impressive list of corporate partners who have used the growing AHL as an effective tool for marketing their products and services, highlighted by a historic partnership with Reebok that has become the foundation for the league’s marketing, licensing and on-ice branding strategies.